hashgraph/hedera-improvement-proposal/HIP/hip-1.md

 The category header specifies the HIP category (Core, Service, API, Mirror, Application).
 This is required for Standard Track HIPs only.

+#### `needs-tech-comm-approval` header

+This field specifies if the HIP needs to be reviewed and approved by the Hedera Council Technical Commitee before getting a `Final` status'.
+This is usually the case for HIPs in the `Standards Track` type and `Core`, `Service`, `API` and `Mirror` categories, but can expand to other HIPs as well.
+The HIP author should set it based on their judgement of whether the HIP modifies any of the Hedera Core, Services, API or Mirror code, but the HIPs editors will double-check if the `true` flag needs to be set.

 #### `created` header

 The created header records the date that the HIP was assigned a number.
 This header should be in ISO 8601 format (yyyy-mm-dd), e.g. 2019-09-16.

+#### `last-call-date-time` header

+The anticipated date and time when this HIP will change status to `Last Call`.
+This header should be in ISO 8601 format expressed in UTC (yyyy-mm-ddThh:mm:ssZ), e.g. 2019-09-16T13:15:30Z.
+This field is usually set as 7 days from the moment a pull requested is converted

 #### `updated` header